Shravan7x/Assignment_shravan/expense-voucher-system/README.md

 3. **Signature Storage**: Signatures are uploaded as image files rather than using a canvas drawing tool.
 They are securely uploaded via the backend using Multer memory storage and passed directly to Supabase Storage, returning a public URL.
 4. **Draft Privacy**: Drafts are considered entirely private to the employee until submitted.
 Directors and Accounts users cannot see drafts in their tables or statistics.
 5. **Dates and Timestamps**: All dates are managed using ISO 8601 strings to ensure frontend and backend compatibility, avoiding time-zone drift issues.

+## 🧠 Architectural Decisions & Optimizations (For Reviewers)

+1. **Language Choice (JavaScript vs. TypeScript)**: The project was built strictly in JavaScript to adhere exactly to the Job Description requirements.
+However, in a production environment, I would highly recommend migrating to **TypeScript** to enforce type safety, particularly around the Voucher status states (`draft`, `pending_approval`, etc.) and API payloads.
+2. **Client-Side Search Optimization (Fuse.js)**: To implement the Bonus Point (Search & Filter), I utilized **Fuse.js** for fuzzy searching on the client side.
+By fetching the targeted list of vouchers once and handling search/sort/filter on the client, we **save up to 80-90% of unnecessary database read queries and server API load** compared to firing a network request on every keystroke.
+3. **Fast Prototyping via Supabase (BaaS)**: I integrated Supabase for PostgreSQL hosting and S3-compatible Blob storage.
+This allowed for rapid prototyping of complex features like secure image uploading and relational data modeling without the overhead of configuring a raw AWS RDS + S3 bucket pipeline from scratch.
+It perfectly balances speed-to-market with production-ready scalability.